-This pooled analysis of two trials provides some evidence that MiQuit, a pregnancy-specific tailored text messaging smoking cessation programme offered to pregnant women with varying levels of motivation to quit smoking, increases the probability of making a quit attempt and of short-term, self-reported smoking outcomes.
-There is insufficient evidence that MiQuit increases prolonged or validated quit rates, although all effects were in the anticipated direction.
-There was some evidence of greater MiQuit effectiveness in participants with higher baseline quit motivation (readiness to quit within the next 30 days versus beyond).
+evidence that MiQuit increases prolonged or validated quit rates, although all effects were in the anticipated direction.
+There was some evidence of greater MiQuit effectiveness in participants with higher baseline quit motivation (readiness to quit within the next 30 days vs. beyond).
 In mediation analyses, all four hypothesized mechanisms of MiQuit action were significant predictors of our primary smoking outcome (short-term, self-reported abstinence at late pregnancy), but only the number of lapse prevention strategies used, and not changes in quitting beliefs, was significantly affected by MiQuit; this was negatively associated with abstinence.

-Rates of missingness for trial outcome data are a potential weakness (27% at the four-week follow up and 36% at late pregnancy across both trials), and rates of biochemical validation were also suboptimal.
-For our main analysis, we have assumed that people with missing outcome data are smoking (Russell Standard).
-We could not assume that our data were missing at random, and the Russell Standard is considered a gold standard for the measurement of smoking cessation outcomes due to it being considered to provide a more conservative estimate than using a complete case approach.
-In both trials, missingness was slightly higher in the MiQuit arm, meaning that results are unlikely to be biased in favour of the intervention.
-However, as the rates of missing data between the two treatment groups diverge, it is likely that other more complex methods may need to be adopted to address non-response.
-A simulation study using a range of imputation approaches found that some degree of bias was associated with all imputation methods and therefore further research is needed regarding how to best address this issue.
+Rates of missingness for trial outcome data are a potential weakness (27% at the 4-week follow-up and 36% at late pregnancy across both trials), and rates of biochemical validation were also suboptimal.
+For our main analysis, we have assumed that people with missing outcome data are smoking (Russell Standard).29 We could not assume that our data were missing at random, and the Russell Standard is considered a gold standard for the measurement of smoking cessation outcomes due to it being thought to provide a more conservative estimate than using a complete case approach.
+In both trials, missingness was slightly higher in the MiQuit arm, meaning that results are unlikely to be biased in favor of the intervention.
+However, as the rates of missing data between the two treatment groups diverge, it is likely that other more complex methods may need to be adopted to address non-response.31 A simulation study using a range of imputation approaches found that some degree of bias was associated with all imputation methods32 and therefore further research is needed regarding how to best address this issue.

 Reduced statistical power could explain the relative lack of significant effects of MiQuit on smoking outcomes when we split our sample by baseline tobacco dependence or quit motivation.
 Interaction analyses between MiQuit and these hypothesized moderators were likely underpowered given the low proportions achieving our smoking outcomes, so we interpret the lack of interaction effects cautiously.
 However, there was clear evidence of an effect of MiQuit on some smoking outcomes for participants who were motivated to quit smoking within the next 30 days, which is useful information for targeting support where it can be most effective.
 It is possible that we failed to consider important effect mechanisms in our analyses, as we followed a pre-specified protocol aiming to test key variables important to the theoretical basis of MiQuit.
-We were also unable to investigate, as potential mediators, variables measured only at baseline, such as readiness to quit smoking and tobacco dependence, and, as outcomes were measured only at two time points, our SEM models may have been overly simplistic.
-Other potential mediators need to be investigated in future studies.
+We were also unable to investigate, as potential mediators, variables measured only at baseline, Table 4.
+Moderating Effects of Baseline Quit Motivation on MiQuit Effectiveness